STUkh/vue-promise-btn/README.md

 ## Features
 - Easy-to-use API
+- Flexible Usage
 - Works with any tag and even forms
+- In Extended Mode - compatible with 3rd party components
 - Packaged with optional built-in spinner
 - Only 1.5KB minified and gzipped
 - ESM, CommonJS, UMD versions